Emmanuel Rivera Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.83 team ERA that ranks eighth across all league pitching staffs.
+- The Blue Jays have the sixth-ranked team ERA across all league pitching staffs (3.81).

-- Blue Jays pitchers combine to give up 118 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Blue Jays pitchers combine to surrender 118 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- In his last appearance on Sunday against the Detroit Tigers, the right-hander went four innings, giving up three earned runs while surrendering nine hits.
+- In his most recent time out on Friday, July 7, the lefty went five innings against the Chicago White Sox, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.